ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/_index.md

     - Deploy an optimized model in an Android application.

 prerequisites:
-    - A computer that can run Python3, Visual Studio Code, and Android Studio.
+    - A machine that can run Python3, Visual Studio Code, and Android Studio.
     - For the OS, you can use Windows, Linux, or macOS.